-Declining federal defense spending has caused new incidents of competition in the industry.
-Based upon discussions during contract negotiations with our major customers, we believe that many of our competitors are aggressively investing in upfront product design costs and lowering profit margins as a strategic means of maintaining existing business and enhancing market share at the expense of short term profit.
-This change in the market place has put pressure on the pricing of our current products and will likely result in lower margins on new business and some of our legacy business.
-In order to compete effectively for new business, we may similarly need to invest in upfront design costs, thereby reducing initial profitability as a means of procuring new long-term programs.
+Uncertainty in federal defense spending continues to drive competition in the industry.
+Based upon discussions during contract negotiations with our major customers over the past several years, we believe that many of our competitors have been aggressively investing in upfront product design costs and lowering profit margins as a strategic means of maintaining existing business and enhancing market share at the expense of short term profit.
+This change in the market place has put pressure on the pricing of our current products and will result in lower margins on new business and some of our legacy business.
+In order to compete effectively for new business, in some cases we invest in upfront design costs, thereby reducing initial profitability as a means of procuring new long-term programs.
 Accordingly, we have adjusted our pricing strategy in order to achieve a balance which enables us both to retain repeat programs while being more competitive in bidding on new programs.
-We continue to refine this strategy as we move forward.